 Differentiating Normal Sexual Curiosity from Hypersexuality

-Signs that suggest hypersexuality include:
+Signs that suggest hypersexuality or another form of problematic sexual behavior include:

 - Repeatedly engaging in explicit sexual acts inappropriate for age.